antongregory/SparkETL/README.md

     - In the ProductUserCount::main(), the input files started_streams.csv files is parsed into startedStreamRDD.
-    - A javaPairRdd is created from startedStreamRDD in a way that a string  key is used in one side and a value of 1 is used.
+    - A javaPairRdd is created from startedStreamRDD in a way that a string  key is used in one side and a value of 1 is used on the other side.
 JavaPairRDD<String, Long>
-    - The string key for the above JavaPair created is with date,device, country,title, type
+    - The string key for the above JavaPair created is with date,device, country,title, and type
-    - This is to give facilitate the calculation of count per product using mapReduce
+    - This is to facilitate the calculation of count per product using mapReduce (productCount)
     - Similarly, another JavaPairRdd is created but with a key including the userId as well.
     - A mapReduce is performed on this pair to find how many users watch a title.
-    - From which, calculation of uniqueUsersPerProduct is done
+    - countApproxDistinctByKey is applied on the above pair to get unique users watching a product stored in uniqueUsersPerProduct.
     - As the last step, we perform a join on uniqueUsersPerProduct and productCount to get the summary required.

 ### 3. Genre and time of day: